samboy/ChessVariantResearch/Congo/README.md

 * Moving to an island is the same as moving to any non-river square for all pieces except the crocodile.

+## The opening

+The first move not done on the D (middle) file has to be done on White’s right hand side; i.e. one can not move a piece on White’s left hand side (the A/B/C files) without having moved a piece on White’s right hand side (the E/F/G files).

+Note that the Zillions file does not enforce this rule; there is a Lua script which will correct Zillions saved files where a piece on White’s left hand side incorrectly moves before a piece on White’s right hand side.

 ## Notation

 Notation is algebraic.
 The square on the lower left corner is A1; the one